flatironinstitute/finufft/docs/error.rst

   8  upsampfac not a value with known Horner poly eval rule (currently 2.0 or 1.25 only) 9  ntrans not valid in "many" (vectorized) or guru interface (should be >= 1) 10 transform type invalid
-  11 general allocation failure
+  11 general internal allocation failure
   12 dimension invalid
   13 spread_thread option invalid
-  14 invalid mode array (more than ~2^31 modes, dimension with 0 modes, etc) 15 cuda failure (failure to call any cuda function/kernel) 16 attempt to destroy an uninitialized plan
+  14 invalid mode array (more than ~2^31 modes, dimension with 0 modes, etc) 15 CUDA failure (failure to call any cuda function/kernel, malloc/memset, etc)) 16 attempt to destroy an uninitialized plan
   17 invalid spread/interp method for dim (attempt to blockgather in 1D, e.g.)
   18 size of bins for subprob/blockgather invalid